 Posting of Vacant Positions.

+The University shall have the ability to create an internal only job announcement from which only current University employees will be rated for qualifications.
+The posting of a position for internal candidate applications will be considered by the appropriate supervisor prior to requesting a job announcement posting that would allow both internal as well as external candidates to apply.

 Vacant positions will be posted for a period of at least seven (7) calendar days, during which time internal and external applicants may apply.
 The posting will include, at a minimum, a description of the work to be performed, the requirements of the position, the rate of pay and the shift.

 The University will post open positions on its website.
 Upon written request, employees interested in receiving notice of newly-posted positions will receive email notification of all new postings.